DIY Solar Generator – Complete Guide With Diagrams

 The remote lead is already plugging into the RJ11 port on the inverter.

-The last step in the wiring process is to re-connect the fuse box, and the negative bus bar leads to the battery and double-checks that all other connections are tight and secure.
+The last step in the wiring process is to re-connect the fuse box, and the negative bus bar leads to the battery and double-check that all other connections are tight and secure.

 That completes the hard-point wiring of your DIY solar generator and just about wraps up the build as a whole.
 All that now remains is to neaten up the wiring and test the generator.